NagRock/ts-mockito/README.md

 verify(mockedFoo.getBar(1)).never();      // has never been called after reset console.log(foo.getBar(1));               // null - previously added stub has been removed
 ```

+You can also reset multiple mocks at once `reset(firstMock, secondMock, thirdMock)`

 ### Capturing method arguments